 Heart disease comes in many forms.
 Peripheral vascular disease shares the same primary cause as the most common form of heart disease – atherosclerosis.
 This article will cover the following:

 Heart failure occurs when the heart muscle is unable to perform its pumping job.
 Blood tends to back up, especially in the lungs leading to shortness of breath.
 Other causes of heart failure besides CAD include cardiomyopathy, heart valve disease and poorly controlled hypertension.
 The most common treatment for heart failure is medications.
 The average heart failure patient is on 11 medications for their conditions.
 Heart failure is the most common form of heart disease for which stem cells have been used.
 Stem cells have been used for heart failure after heart attacks and for cardiomyopathy.
-We do not yet have the ability for stem cells to fix heart valve problems.
-Stem cells may be effective for heart failure that continues after valve issues have been fixed.
+We do not yet have the ability for stem cells to fix heart valves themselves.
+However, stem cells may be effective for heart failure that results from heart valve issues.

-Stem cells may also be effective for some heart arrythmias.
-Only limited numbers of patients have received treatment for arrythmias, so meaningful statistics are unavailable.
+Stem cells may also be effective for some heart arrhythmias.
+Only limited numbers of patients have received treatment for arrhythmias, so meaningful statistics are unavailable.
+This is a promising area since most people that die from heart disease die from an arrhythmia, so improving the efficacy of treatments is very important.

 A: All stem cells, adult stem cells or from other sources share two important characteristics: